 Faculty salary increases will be negotiated by the University and the Association consistent with an effort to reduce salary compression between the ranks, recognize differences in market conditions between disciplines, recognize years of service to the University, recognize years in rank, and address, as appropriate, any other conditions specific to individual circumstances.
+The shared goal of the University and the Association is to reach and maintain parity in average salaries with our comparison institutions.

-For the 2012-2013 academic year, the minimum salaries by rank for faculty members with a terminal degree in their discipline will be \$46,400 for Assistant Professors, \$52,400 for Associate Professors, and \$61,400 for Full Professors.
-Salary increases for returning faculty will increase by 4% for Assistant and Associate Professors and by 7% for Full Professors, plus salary adjustments for promotions in rank and/or for other changes in responsibilities or qualifications.
+For the 2016 - 2017 academic year, the minimum salaries by rank for faculty members with a terminal degree in their discipline or related field will be \$48,000 for Assistant Professors, \$53,452 for Associate Professors, and \$62,633 for Full Professors.
+Salary increases for returning faculty will be limited to adjustments for promotions in rank and/or other changes in responsibilities or qualifications.

-Compensation for faculty overload contracts will be \$800.00 per credit hour.
+Compensation for faculty overload contracts will be \$900.00 per credit hour.
+Under normal circumstances, faculty overloads will be limited to eight (8) credits per academic year.